gclem/esp8266_poolex_heatpump_controller/README.md

 Reading a lot of documentation, I figured out it's possible to rely on reading timeout to isolated a frame reception.
 This allowed me to structure permanently the way I receive UART message.

 Following that, time to decrypt messages.

-# Easy to debug for your case
+## Debug functions

 This project is designed to speed up the exploration process.